proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 .. figure:: img/crypto_op.*

-The operation structure includes the operation type and the operation status, a reference to the operation specific data, which can vary in size and content depending on the operation being provisioned.
-It also contains the source mempool for the operation, if it allocate from a mempool.
-Finally an opaque pointer for user specific data is provided.
+The operation structure includes the operation type, the operation status and the session type (session-based/less), a reference to the operation specific data, which can vary in size and content depending on the operation being provisioned.
+It also contains the source mempool for the operation, if it allocated from a mempool.

 If Crypto operations are allocated from a Crypto operation mempool, see next section, there is also the ability to allocate private memory with the